sandrakwiat/HR-project/README.md

 Example: June 2026

 The matrix provides both a workforce overview and a way to explore the distribution of employee turnover across the organization.

+Step 6: Adding Interactive HR Analysis

+The next step was to build interactive visuals that allow HR users to explore workforce trends and employee turnover from different perspectives.

+Employment Type Filter

+I added a slicer allowing users to filter the report by employment type:

+B2B
+UoP (employment contract)

+This makes it possible to compare workforce metrics and turnover between different types of employment.

+Headcount and Turnover Trends

+I created two line charts showing how Headcount and Turnover Rate changed over time.

+For the date slicer, I modified the default visual interactions.
+Instead of allowing the selected month to filter the entire line chart down to a single point, I configured the interaction so that the charts maintain the broader historical view.

+This allows users to select a specific reporting period while still seeing the longer-term trend and putting the current result into context.

+Age Groups and Gender

+I created an Age Group conditional column based on employee age.
+Employees were grouped into age ranges of 10 years.

+I then used these groups to visualize the distribution of Headcount by age and gender.

+This provides an overview of the demographic structure of the workforce and allows HR users to explore how the employee population is distributed across different age groups.

+Decomposition Tree

+I also created a Decomposition Tree to investigate employee turnover.

+The visualization allows users to start with the total Number of Leavers and progressively break it down by organizational dimensions, such as:

+Division → Department → Team → Employee

+This provides an interactive way to explore where employee departures are concentrated and move from a high-level KPI to more detailed information.

+Why is this important?

+The purpose of this step was to move beyond static reporting and create an interactive analytical tool.

+The combination of filters, trend analysis, demographic segmentation and the decomposition tree allows HR users to:

+analyze workforce trends over time, compare different employment types, understand the age and gender structure of the workforce, investigate employee turnover at different organizational levels, and identify areas that may require further analysis.

+Tools used: Power BI, Power Query, DAX